-6.3.2 Combining floating licenses
+Combining floating licenses

-Floating licenses can be combined if:
+Floating licenses can be combined when both the following conditions exist:

-- 1. The number of SERVER lines in each license file is the same. - 2.
-The host ID field of each SERVER line in one license file exactly matches the host ID field of each SERVER line in the other license file.
+- The number of SERVER lines in each license file is the same. - The host ID field of each SERVER line in one license file exactly matches the host ID field of each SERVER line in the other license file.